Background pattern

 • The frequency of this side effect is unknown (cannot be estimated from available data).

-• Blisters on the skin, mouth, eyes, and other moist areas of the body (genitals) (Stevens-Johnson syndrome)
+• Blisters on the skin, mouth, eyes, and other moist areas of the body (Stevens-Johnson syndrome)

-• Red, palpable rashes on the skin (leucocytoclastic vasculitis)
+• Red patches on the skin (leukocytoclastic vasculitis)

-• Red, inflamed skin rash on multiple parts of the body and/or loss of the outer layer of the skin (toxic epidermal necrolysis).
+• Red rash on several parts of the body and/or loss of the outer layer of the skin (toxic epidermal necrolysis).

 The frequency of this side effect is unknown (cannot be estimated from available data).

-• Eye inflammation, usually with pain, redness, and sensitivity to light.
+• Inflammation of the eyes, usually with pain, redness, and sensitivity to light.
 The frequency of this side effect is unknown (cannot be estimated from available data).

 • Orbital inflammation - inflammation of the structures surrounding the eyeball.
 Symptoms may include: pain, swelling, redness, protrusion of the eyeball, and vision changes.
 The frequency of this side effect is unknown (cannot be estimated from available data).

-• jawbone necrosis (osteonecrosis) associated with delayed healing and infection, often after tooth extraction (see section 2, "Warnings and precautions").
+• Jaw bone necrosis (osteonecrosis) associated with delayed healing and infection, often after a tooth extraction (see section 2, "Warnings and precautions").
 The frequency of this side effect is unknown (cannot be estimated from available data).

-• Esophageal symptoms such as difficulty swallowing, pain when swallowing, chest pain, and appearance or worsening of stomach acid.
-This side effect is rare (may affect up to 1 in 100 people).
+• Symptoms related to the esophagus, such as pain when swallowing, difficulty swallowing, chest pain, and worsening of stomach acid.
+This side effect is uncommon (may affect up to 1 in 100 people).

-Atypical femur fractures that may occur in rare cases, especially in patients undergoing prolonged treatment for osteoporosis.
-Inform your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as these may be early signs of a possible femur fracture.
+Atypical fractures of the femur (thigh bone) can occur rarely, especially in patients on long-term treatment for osteoporosis.
+Inform your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as these may be early symptoms of a possible femur fracture.

 Other possible side effects:

-• Indigestion, nausea, stomach pain, discomfort or cramps in the stomach, constipation, feeling full, abdominal swelling, diarrhea, vomiting, and abdominal pain.
+• Indigestion, nausea, stomach pain, discomfort or cramps in the stomach, constipation, feeling of fullness, abdominal swelling, diarrhea, vomiting, and abdominal pain.

 • Bone, muscle, and joint pain